 Since its creation in 1961, the Roslyn Landmark Society has been at the forefront of the preservation movement on Long Island.
-Our mission is to preserve and promote the rich history and historical resources in the Village of Roslyn and the greater Roslyn area on Long Island's North Shore.
+Our mission is to preserve and promote the rich history and historical resources in the Village of Roslyn and the surrounding community.

 Tucked away in a valley on Long Island's North Shore, Roslyn NY is a nationally recognized landmark preservation success story.
 Thanks to the hard-work and dedication of countless members, volunteers, and elected officials, the 340 year-old village is not only a showcase of historic American architecture, it is a vibrant community illustrating the economic benefits of good preservation policies.